sepse/Global-Renewable-Energy/README.md

 ### Balkan snapshot

-In the Balkans, Albania stands out as the leading producer of renewable energy, followed by Montenegro and Bosnia.
+In the Balkans, Albania stands out as the leading producer of renewable energy, followed by Montenegro, Bosnia and Croatia.
 The primary source of renewable energy generation in these countries is hydroelectric power.
 These countries, boast significant number of rivers and water resources, making it ideal for hydroelectric projects.
 Their abundant waterways have allowed the countries to harness their hydro potential effectively, making them top producers of renewable energy in the region.
 This emphasis on hydro power demonstrates the regions' potential to utilizing sustainable energy sources and promoting environmental sustainability.

 ![capacity](https://github.com/sepse/Global-Renewable-Energy/blob/7b5fb7d85d53d650c745fb3c15b1407cce7c9167/Graphics/balkanenergy.png)